dollysapra/EPT/README.md

 *****************************************************************************************
 An earlier version of this code is also available at https://gitlab.com/aloha.eu/ga_aloha.
-This is the original code for ALOHA project (https://www.aloha-h2020.eu/) This version uses satellite tools published by other ALOHA partners for evaluation (training/security/hardware/etc.)
+This is the original code for ALOHA project (https://www.aloha-h2020.eu/).
+Aloha version uses satellite tools published by other ALOHA partners for evaluation (training/security/hardware/etc.)
 *****************************************************************************************